dacogemini/blogHexo/source/_posts/MERN.md

 <h2>Getting Started with MongoDB and mLab</h2>

 <p style='line-height: 26px; font-size: 18px;'>So what exactly is mLab?
-In the simplist of terms, mLab is a remote MongoDB database or cloud database.
+In the simplest terms, mLab is a remote MongoDB database or cloud database.
 Your database in mLab is easy to set up (you don't have to worry about configuring MongoDB on different platforms) and it provides a place for our database to live.
 For our purposes the free sandbox option will work just fine, however, if you were to crete a production application, you may want to check out a pay tier. <p>
 <hr>
 <p style='line-height: 26px; font-size: 18px;'>So let's get to it.
 Click on the following link to set up an account. [mLab Website](https://mlab.com/ "mLab Website").